damongolding/kiosk-legacy-experiment/README.md

 ## Prerequisites

-If the branch `feature/cors` has not been merged, you will need to pull and use the Kiosk dev build image `ghcr.io/damongolding/immich-kiosk-development:0.33.0-cors`.
+If the branch `feature/cors` has not been merged (will be released in Kiosk v0.33.0), you will need to pull and use the Kiosk dev build image `ghcr.io/damongolding/immich-kiosk-development:0.33.0-cors`.

 Then add the following to your config.yaml file: